Netflix codes to help you find the best scary movies for Halloween 2021 - NewsBreak

 The web pages for all of Netflix’s categories follow the same format (www.netflix.com/browse/genre/) followed by the category code.
 For example, the category code for “B-Horror Movies” is 8195, so you would visit www.netflix.com/browse/genre/8195 to see Netflix’s full list of B-Horror Movies.

-If you’re using the Netflix app on a smart device like a phone or a Roku TV, you can type the category code into the search bar.Pixar releases teaser for Buzz Lightyear origin story featuring Chris Evans
+If you’re using the Netflix app on a smart device like a phone or a Roku TV, you can type the category code into the search bar.The best movie released every year since 2001, according to Metacritic

 Looking for a specific genre of horror?
 Don’t worry, Netflix likely has a code for that too.